jessicaloohw/jessicaloohw.github.io/README.md

 ## Biography

-I am currently a Data Scientist at [Verily](https://verily.com/).
+I am currently a Data Scientist in the Pathology Machine Learning Team at [Verily](https://verily.com/).
 Prior to this, I completed my BEng/MEng in [Biomedical Engineering at Imperial College London](https://www.imperial.ac.uk/bioengineering) and PhD in [Biomedical Engineering at Duke University](https://bme.duke.edu/).
 My PhD thesis focused on developing image analysis algorithms to aid clinicians in diagnosing, monitoring, and treating ophthalmic diseases.

 ## Selected Journal Publications